Bluevipe21/CarritoE5/README.md

 	;POP {PC}
 	B Loop

-As its seen before this part of the code works as a switch in C that reads a value and depending of it will do something.
-This Loop function was exported and imported in the Main.s.
-In the next code we called the function from the Main.s
+As previously demonstrated, this portion of the code functions like a switch statement in C, where it reads a value and executes different actions based on the result.
+The Loop function was exported and imported into the Main.s file, and is subsequently called from within that file in the following code.

 		AREA    |.text|, CODE, READONLY, ALIGN=2
         THUMB